ShardcoinRepo/shard/README.md

 ## Contributing

 We strongly recommend that the community help make improvements and determine the future direction of Shard and the Shard protocol.
-To report bugs please create an issue in this [repository][issues-url].
+To report bugs please create an issue [here][issues-url].

 #### Read our [contribution guidelines]().